nikhilparla/behavioral-cloning/writeup.md

 I noted down in the 'progress' section of the README.md all the steps I have taken to come to the final model and data augmentation.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model by adding additional dropout layers after
+To combat the overfitting, I modified the model by adding additional dropout layers after the dense layers

-Then I ...

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track, I took a few data points around that region to improve the driving behavior in these cases.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.